Content Creators Don't Have It As Easy As You May Think And This OG Dubai-Based Influencer Spills The Tea On All The Many Hardships

 “It’s incredible how fashion can really transform someone or just elevate them and make them feel more confidence… For me, I think fashion has really helped me feel the same and helped me express myself without having to open my mouth.”

+Starting his career as a buyer in Level Shoes, Mahmoud has put in continuous hard work, passion and dedication to get to where he is now.

 “People are just waiting for you to mess up sometimes, and they just want to call you out on it.
-People are sometimes more eager to focus on the negative and drag someone through the mud then praise them or you can do so much good but they want to focus on the bad.”
+People are sometimes more eager to focus on the negative and drag someone through the mud than praise them… or you can do so much good but they want to focus on the bad.”

 Mr Moudz aka Mahmoud has come a long way in the way he interacts with his audience.
 He has learned to create his own boundaries, chooses his words carefully and ensures that he shows both sides of his life; the glam parts and the real parts.